Flower: A Friendly Federated Learning Research Framework: Flower Overview

+\textbf{Scalability} is important to derive experimental results that generalize to large cohorts.
+Single-machine simulation is limited because workloads including a large number of clients often exhibit vastly different properties.
+TFF and LEAF are, at the time of writing, constrained to single-machine simulations.
+FedScale can simulate clients on multiple machines, but only scales to ~100 concurrent clients.
+Syft is able to communicate over the network, but only by connecting to data holding clients that act as servers themselves, which limits scalability.
+In Flower, data-holding clients connect to the server which allows workloads to scale to millions of clients, including scenarios that require full control over when connections are being opened and closed.
+Flower also includes a virtual client engine for large-scale multi-node simulations.

-\begin{itemize}[leftmargin=*] \item \textbf{Heterogeneous clients} refers to the ability to run workloads which include clients running on different platform using different languages, all in the same workload.
-FL targeting mobile devices will clearly have to assume pools of clients of many different types (e.g., iPhone, Android phone, Raspberry Pi).
-Flower supports such heterogeneous client pools through simple client-side integration points.
-It is the only framework in our comparison that does so, with TFF and PySyft expecting a compatible client environment, and LEAF being focused on Python-based simulations. \parjump{}
+\textbf{Heterogeneous clients} refers to the ability to run workloads comprised of clients running on different platforms using different languages, all in the same workload.
+FL targeting edge devices will clearly have to assume pools of clients of many different types (e.g., phone, tablet, embedded).
+Flower supports such heterogeneous client pools through its language-agnostic and \emph{communication-agnostic} client-side integration points.
+It is the only framework in our comparison that does so, with TFF and Syft expecting a framework-provided client runtime, whereas FedScale and LEAF focus on Python-based simulations.

-\item \textbf{Network agnostic} FL describes the capability to run FL irrespective of the network connection of individual clients participating in the process.
-Mobile devices are known to have fluctuating network connections, ranging from poor 2G/3G mobile networks to fast Wi-Fi.
-Flower uses a communication layer based on gRPC, which in turn uses an efficient binary serialization format.
-Flower is also careful to avoid unnecessary overhead for establishing connections, which is critical on low-end mobile networks.
-Other frameworks either do not support fully networked setups or make no explicit mention of connection efficiency (TFF seems to be based on gRPC as well though). \parjump{}

-\item \textbf{Server-side definition} of computations executed on the client describes a programming model which attempts to control the entire training process from a single point, the server.
-This approach is used by TFF and PySyft, which try to describe computations by taking a system-wide perspective.
-This approach can be advantageous to understand the entirety of computations run, but it requires a full re-write of existing client-side ML pipelines. \parjump{}

-\item \textbf{FL research} is advancing quickly, but the results are often difficult to reproduce because common frameworks are just starting to emerge.
-Being able to use a framework to quickly implement research ideas without having to re-implement all the moving parts of FL is an important property.
-Flower enables implementation of new FL algorithms through a plug-in architecture on the server-side, but also through easy integration of existing ML workloads.
-TFF and PySyft enable research on federated computations, but require users to rewrite ML workloads with the primitives provided. \parjump{}